Dhruv2027/cse15l-lab-reports/labreport2/labreport2.md

 In the above screenshot, at the end of the URL, I typed `/add-message?s=Hello&user=Dhruv`.
 When I press enter, the page is reloaded and the java code runs in the background.
 The java code contains some methods, whose functionality I will explain below:

-* First, the main method in ChatServer runs, taking an integer input as the port.
-Next, the code uses another java file named Server.java with which a new server is created, taking the port and an object of type `Handler`.
+* **Methods called**: First, the main method in ChatServer runs, taking an integer input as the port.
+Next, the above code uses another java file named Server.java with which a new server is created, taking the port and an object of type `Handler`.
 As `Handler` is called, the method 'handleRequest` is called to split the query into the parts we need, ie: the user's name and their message.
+Other helper methods like `getPath()`,`getQuery()`, `contains()`, `split()`, and `Integer.parseInt()` are used to help retrieve the relevant parts of the URL.
-* The handleRequest method uses the URL as a parameter and splits the query at the `&` character.
+* **Relevant Arguements**: The `handleRequest()` method uses the URL as the parameter.
+The URL is then checked if it contains the `add-message` string using the `contains()` method.
+Then, using the `split()` method, query is split at the `&` character.
 The results of the split are stored in the parameters array.
 This elements of this array are then split again at the `=` character so that the user and their message can be output.
 This result is stored in the variable `script`.
-* When the `/add-message?s=Hello&user=Dhruv` request is made, the script variable is updated from `script = ""` to `script = Dhruv: Hello`.
+* **Value Changes**: When the `/add-message?s=Hello&user=Dhruv` request is made, the script variable is updated from `script = ""` to `script = Dhruv: Hello` using the methods above.
+Furthermore, the parameters array is updated each time `handleRequest()` is called, so the value of `script` is updated to show the new output.

 ![Image](SS4.png)